 A Glimpse Into the Design of SOCKEYE

-Featured, General, Structures, uncategorized / Tuesday, February 27th, 2024
+Design, Featured, General, Post of the Week / Tuesday, February 27th, 2024

 In the coming weekends, we are hoping to start testing SOCKEYE in preparation for the race.
 Of course, this will rely on many extraneous factors such as weather, so it may take a few weeks.
 In the meantime, we are making some not-so-interesting final preparations.
 Instead of talking about that, let’s take a trip to the past and revisit just a few parts of SOCKEYE’s design that were overshadowed in last year’s blog posts.